codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 This means that with zero effort from your side you can quickly inspect the status of your application using the Codefresh infrastructure.

-As a first step you need to tell Codefresh what is the port exposed by your application.
-Codefresh needs this information in order to launch the Docker image and allow you to access it via your web browser.

-The launch settings are at the same screen as the build settings.
-Find your project in the Codefresh dashboard and click on the small gear icon:

-{% include
-image.html
-lightbox="true"
-file="/images/getting-started/quick-start-ci/dashboard.png"
-url="/images/getting-started/quick-start-ci/dashboard.png"
-alt="Changing build settings"
-caption="Changing build settings (click image to enlarge)" max-width="40%"
-%}

-### Selecting the exposed port

-This time we will select the tab *Launch settings*:

-{% include
-image.html
-lightbox="true"
-file="/images/getting-started/quick-start-test-pr/port-setting.png"
-url="/images/getting-started/quick-start-test-pr/port-setting.png"
-alt="Selecting a service port" caption="Selecting a service port (click image to enlarge)" max-width="60%"
-%}

-The sample application we are using here is exposing its web interface at port 5000.
-We therefore set this value in the respective option.
-Now Codefresh knows which port should be exposed in the test environment (i.e. which port of the Docker container should be made available for external connections).

 To start a Docker image as a demo environment, locate it in the *Images* section and click the *launch* button.